 Dog Latin Dog Training is about a common language of mutual understanding.
-Dogs respond to a handheld clicker devices, verbal and/or hand signals, treats and praise, accelerating the learning process and building lasting recall.
+Dogs respond to handheld clicker devices, verbal and/or hand signals, food and praise, accelerating the learning process and building lasting recall.

 Working with Dog Latin Dog Training, you’ll engage your dog, strengthening the trust you share.
 It’s really about working as a team and learning to speak the same language: Dog Latin.

 Clicker training is an animal training method based on behavioral psychology that relies on marking desirable behavior and rewarding it.